asleepace/asleepace.com/src/content/blog/try.md

 ## Function Overloading

 Function overloading in Typescript is most likely one of those things that you probably never think about unless you are a library maintainer or deep in the weeds.
-It allows for defining muultiple variants of the same function or method which can take different arguments and return different values, and works by declaring just the function signature above the implementation.
+It allows for defining multiple variants of the same function or method which can take different arguments and return different values, and works by declaring just the function signature above the implementation.

 For example imagine we have two similar functions which either add two numbers together or concat two strings.
 The implementation is nearly identical and it would be nice if we just had two write this logic once.
 The issue we want to avoid is allowing our new `add(a, b)` function to add a number and string or vis-versa.